coder/envbuilder/README.md

 Exit the container, and re-run the `docker run` command... after the build completes, `htop` should exist in the container! 🥳

+> [!NOTE]
+> Envbuilder performs destructive filesystem operations!
+To guard against accidental data
+> loss, it will refuse to run if it detects that KANIKO_DIR is not set to a specific value.
+> If you need to bypass this behavior for any reason, you can bypass this safety check by setting
+> `FORCE_SAFE=true`.

 ### Git Branch Selection

 Choose a branch using `GIT_URL` with a _ref/heads_ reference.
 For instance: